 Chief Deborah Faulkner leads the 143 men and women who make up the Franklin Police Department.
 These dedicated officers and civilian staff serve our customers with a professional, progressive, and responsive approach to modern-day policing.

 Prior to joining the Franklin Police Department in 2014, Chief Faulkner was Tennessee’s first Inspector General.
-A retired Metropolitan Nashville Police Officer, Faulkner came up through the ranks, serving in Metro’s Patrol Division and various other assignments before retiring from the Nashville Police Department at the rank of Deputy Chief.
+A retired Metropolitan Nashville Police Officer, with more than 30 years of service to Nashville, Faulkner came up through the ranks, serving in Metro’s Patrol Division and various other assignments before retiring from the MNPD at the rank of Deputy Chief.
 She has her bachelor’s degree in Journalism from the University of Memphis; her master’s in Criminal Justice from Middle Tennessee State University; and, her doctorate in Human Development Counseling from Vanderbilt University.

-Chief Faulkner is a graduate of Leadership Franklin, Leadership Nashville, and Leadership Middle Tennessee.
-She is a graduate of the prestigious FBI National Academy and past president of the Tennessee Chapter of the FBI National Academy Associates.
-Chief Faulkner has served as an adjunct faculty member at Trevecca University, Cumberland University, and Tennessee State University where she has taught classes in Sociology, Criminal Deviancy, and the Management of Law Enforcement Agencies.
+Chief Faulkner is a board member of the Tennessee Association of Chiefs of Police (TACP).
+She is a graduate of Leadership Franklin, Leadership Nashville, and Leadership Middle Tennessee.
+Chief Faulkner is a graduate of the prestigious FBI National Academy and past president of the Tennessee Chapter of the FBI National Academy Associates.
+She has served as an adjunct faculty member at Trevecca University, Cumberland University, and Tennessee State University where she has taught classes in Sociology, Criminal Deviancy, and the Management of Law Enforcement Agencies.

 Franklin's Mayor, Dr. Ken Moore, the City’s Aldermen, and City Administrator Eric Stuckey have made public safety a top priority, and the Franklin Police Department stands ready to serve our citizens with excellence.